rishimullur/pf-control/README.md

 ## How to Run

 1. Clone the repository
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies: `pip3 install -r requirements.txt`
-3. Set up your OpenAI API key as an environment variable: `export OPENAI_API_KEY=your_api_key_here`
+3. Set up your OpenAI API key as an environment variable via a .env  file or via the command `export OPENAI_API_KEY=your_api_key_here`
+4. Also add the base URL for the openai API usage via the .env file or via the command `export OPENAI_ENDPOINT=your_base_url`
-4. Run the Streamlit app: `streamlit run app.py`
+5. Run the Streamlit app: `streamlit run app.py`
+6. Additionally to expose the local API, run `python3 server.py`
+7. Now you can add user inputs.
+The local API can be found and available via CLI: `curl http://localhost:5000/get_health_details/<user_id>`

 ## Reflections